 Some research suggests that it can help protect against diseases, including heart disease, type 2 diabetes, cancer, Alzheimer’s disease, and others.

 Many people do intermittent fasting in order to lose weight, as it is a very simple and effective way to restrict calories and burn fat.
 Others do it for metabolic health benefits, as it can improve various different risk factors and health markers.
+According to a study, intermittent fasting may reduce body weight by up to 8% and decrease body fat by up to 16% over 3–12 weeks.
+This can lower your BMI in 3 months!

 Other people simply like the convenience of intermittent fasting.
 It is an effective “life hack” that makes your life simpler while improving your health at the same time.
 The fewer meals you need to plan for, the simpler your life will be.
 And not having to eat 3-4+ times per day, with the preparation and cleaning involved, saves time.